-Masturbation is about sexual stimulation of one’s own genitals for sexual pleasure, for instance as foreplay, as a means to sexual arousal or with the goal of having an orgasm.
+Masturbation is about sexual stimulation of one’s own genitals for sexual pleasure, for instance as foreplay, as a means of self-love and self-knowledge or for sexual arousal, or carried out with the goal of having an orgasm.

 Masturbation and Genital Self-Massage are controversial topics.
 Although it’s a widely accepted practice in the West, considered healthy and normal, various cultures and religions still see it as a spiritually and morally damaging practice.
 For an individual person, the latter can give rise to sexual and emotional trauma due to suppressed sexuality and a negative self-image, with all problems attached to that.